-During 2011, the Organization adopted a policy of appropriating for distribution each year a rate of no more than 5% of the Endowment Fund's average assets of the immediately preceding eight quarters as of July 1st while complying with any donor-imposed restrictions.
-The board has approved a distribution of \$274,000 and \$305,000 for the years ended June 30, 2019 and 2018, respectively.
+During 2011, the Organization adopted a policy of appropriating for distribution each year a rate of no more than 5% of the Endowment Fund's average assets of the immediately preceding eight quarters as of July 1st while complying with any donorimposed restrictions.
+The Organization's Board did not approve a distribution from the endowment for the year ended June 30, 2020.
+The Organization's Board has approved a distribution of \$274,000 for the year ended June 30, 2019.
 In establishing this policy, the Organization considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Organization expects the current spending policy to allow its endowment to grow on an annual basis.
 This is consistent with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.